Aoun2686/my-product-listing-next/README.md

 ## Description

-This Next.js app displays a product listing page with basic styling and responsiveness.
+This Next.js app displays a product listing page with basic styling using tailwind and responsiveness.

 ## Mock Data

-Product data is mocked in the `products.js` file.
+Product data is mocked in the `staticData/productsData.js` file.
 You can replace it with real data when integrating with a backend.

-## Styling

-Basic styling is applied using tailwindcss.
-Feel free to customize as needed.